-\cref{fig:framework} illustrate our DECERN framework, and the pseudocode of our DECERN is shown in Appendix~\ref{sec:supp_code}.
-We simultaneously consider two aspects: discrepancy-confusion uncertainty and calibration diversity of samples, thus proposing two sampling strategies.
-Specifically, for the discrepancy-confusion uncertainty sampling strategy, we propose in \cref{sec:fusion} to achieve revealing the category directionality and structural stability of the fine-grained features through local feature fusion.
-Afterward, we define the discrepancy-confusion uncertainty to evaluate these two types of features in \cref{sec:score}, and select samples with higher uncertainty to form candidates.
+\cref{fig:framework} illustrate our DECERN framework, and the pseudo-code is shown in Algorithm~\ref{code}.
+We simultaneously consider two aspects: the discrepancy-confusion uncertainty and the calibration diversity of the samples, thus proposing two sampling strategies.
+Specifically, for the discrepancy-confusion uncertainty sampling strategy, we propose in \cref{sec:fusion} to achieve revealing the structural stability and category directionality of fine-grained features through local feature fusion.
+Afterward, we define the discrepancy uncertainty and confusion uncertainty to evaluate these two types of features in \cref{sec:score}, and select samples with higher uncertainty to form candidates.
 For the calibration diversity sampling strategy, we performed the uncertainty-weighted clustering operation to enrich the diversity of the selected samples in \cref{sec:clustering}.
 In addition to selecting samples that are closest to the cluster centroids, we also require that their distance from the labeled data centroids, called anchors, is the farthest, which balances the local representativeness and global diversity.